Meritas Blog

 Did you Know...

 Following the Building Safety Act of 2022 if a responsible person fails to meet the duties outlined in the act, particularly in the management of building safety risks, they could face severe penalties, including imprisonment.
+For instance, failure to comply with an improvement notice or prohibition notice issued by the regulator can result in imprisonment of up to two years.

 There is a common misconception that remodelling negates the existing fire protection.
 In truth, it's vital to assess and upgrade PFP elements during renovations.
 Understanding these principles not only enhances safety but also promotes better fire risk management.